uva-engineering-decision-analysis/class_notes/Session_12.md

 We want:

-* probabilistic forcast of $y_{n+1}$
+* probabilistic forecast of $y_{n+1}$

 * use prediction to choose optimal $a^{*}$

 What to do?

-We want the probabilistic forcast, we want to know the distribution probability for $y_{n+1}$.
+We want the probabilistic forecast, we want to know the distribution probability for $y_{n+1}$.

-Some times the pey off is not symmetric.
-If the tempreture is high, the loss is high.
-If the temprature is low, the loss is low.
+Sometimes the payoff is not symmetric.
+If the temperature is high, the loss is high.
+If the temperature is low, the loss is low.

 Based on the loss function which action should be chosen?